lamhq/tech-notes/pages/data-engineering/database/concurrency.md

 A phantom read occurs when a transaction re-executes a query and finds that the set of rows it returns has changed because of another committed transaction.

 This typically happens when new rows are added or existing rows are deleted by the other transaction.

-## Locks

-Locks are mechanisms used to manage concurrent access to data to ensure consistency and isolation.

-They help prevent issues like dirty reads, non-repeatable reads, and phantom reads by controlling access to data during concurrent transactions.

-### Shared Lock (S-Lock)

-This lock allows multiple transactions to read a data item concurrently but prevents any transaction from writing to the data item while the lock is in place.

-It's often used for read operations and ensures that no updates occur on the data item during the read, maintaining read integrity.

-### Exclusive Lock (X-Lock)

-This lock allows a transaction to both read and write a data item.
-While an exclusive lock is held, no other transactions can read or write the data item.

-It's typically used for write operations to ensure that no other transactions can access the data item until the lock is released, either by a commit or rollback.

 ## Isolation Levels